NLnetLabs/connectbyname/notes/dns-client-proxy.md

 (Do53, DoT, DoH, DoQ) are allowed to be used.
 A final transport parameter is the outgoing interface that is to be used.

-For authentication we can have a mix of PKI and DANE.
+For authentication we can have a mix of PKIX and DANE.
 Options are one of the two and not the other, both or one of the two.

 In a response, the proxy reports the interface, resolver, and transport